Jamesw2013/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library that was created by Facebook to handle complex state management.
+It does so by allowing a web application to be broken down into components that have the ability to hold 'state' if needed.
+This state can be passed around only where it is needed and updated through set state calls.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+To think in react is to take something large and to break it down into smaller components.
+If you try to create Instagram by tackling the entire thing at once, it would be impossible.
+By looking at each component and what each component is meant to do, simplifies the programming process in React.

-- [ ] Describe state.
+- [x] Describe state.

+State is the heart of an React app in that is a property of a class component which is usually an object that contains our data.
+State is usually set in ones constructor function and is updated through using this.setState() methid.
+Without this method, it is immutable.

-- [ ] Describe props.
+- [x] Describe props.

+"Props", or "properties", are literal variable representatives of data properties.
+They are static and do not change, and are used to link states within an application's lifecycle.

 ## Project Set Up